sujxl8/sujxl8/README.md

-- 👋 Hi, I’m @sujxl8
+- 👋 Hi, I’m @5suj,l
-- 👀 I’m interested in codex
+- 👀 I’m interested in code.
-- 🌱 I’m currently learning python,c,javax
+- 🌱 I’m currently learning python,c,java.
-- 💞️ I’m looking to collaborate on x
+- 💞️ I’m looking to collaborate on..
-- 📫 linkedinx sujal asija
+- 📫 linkedin- sujal asija

 <!---
 sujxl8/sujxl8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.